openthread/ot-docs/site/en/guides/border-router/index.md

 A Thread Border Router minimally supports the following functions:

 *   Bidirectional IP connectivity between Thread and Wi-Fi/Ethernet networks.
-*   Bidirectional service discovery via mDNS (on a Wi-Fi/Ethernet link) and SRP (on a Thread network).
+*   Bidirectional DNS-based service discovery via mDNS (on a Wi-Fi/Ethernet link) and SRP (on a Thread network).
 *   Thread-over-infrastructure that merges Thread partitions over IP-based links.
 *   External Thread Commissioning (for example, a mobile phone) to authenticate